Lenin Monument (Berlin): Debate and removal

 After the reunification of Germany in 1989, the monument became the subject of controversy.
 Vandals frequently targeted the monument and on September 19, 1991, the district council of Friedrichshain voted to dismantle the monument.
 Within a month, the city council of Berlin removed the statue from the list of officially protected monuments, clearing the way for demolition.

 Supporters of the monument included art students, town planners, preservationists, local residents, and left-wing political parties.
 They argued that the statue should be preserved as a reminder of history, and that the removal of the monument without input from the community was an authoritarian overreach by the government.
 To demonstrate their opposition to the monument’s removal, they circulated petitions, staged peaceful protests, and held vigils.
 Tomsky’s widow also unsuccessfully challenged the monument’s removal in court.

 Those in favor of removing the monument criticized the historical legacy of Lenin and characterized the statue’s demolition as a continuation of the revolution of 1989.
 The mayor of Berlin at the time, Eberhard Diepgen, called the demolition the end of a “despot and murderer.”

 The dismantling process officially began on November 8, 1991, the eve of the second anniversary of the fall of the Berlin Wall.
 Removing the monument cost 500,000 DM and was made difficult by the size and weight of the statue.
 The monument was completely removed by February 1992 and buried in 129 pieces in a wooded area outside Berlin.

 After the monument was removed, Lenin Square was renamed United Nations Square (German: Platz der Vereinten Nationen).
 A small fountain representing the five inhabited continents was installed where the base of the statue once stood.

 Exhibition

 In 2009, the Spandau Citadel requested permission from the Berlin City Council to excavate the head of the monument.
 The council initially refused, then later reversed its decision, and in September 2015 the head was unearthed.
 Since April 2016 it has been displayed at the Citadel as part of the permanent exhibition ‘Unveiled: Berlin and Its Monuments.'

+Location

+The former Leninplatz i located in the locality of Friedrichshain in the borough of Friedrichshain-Kreuzberg.

+The plaza is located north of the Strausberger Platz.
+It is bounded by the Friedenstraße to the north and east, and the Palisadenstraße and the Lichtenberger Straße to the south and west.
+The plaza is intersected by the Mollstraße–Landsberger Allee in a west-east direction.

+The plaza can be reached via the tram lines M5, M6 and M8 at the Platz der Vereinten Nationen stop, as well as the U-bahn line U5 at the Strausberger Platz station.